 Remove from the oven and set aside to cool.

-In the bowl of a stand mixer beat the room temperature cream cheese until smooth and creamy.
+In the bowl of an electric mixer beat the room temperature cream cheese until smooth and creamy.
 About 1-2 minutes on medium speed.

 Add the granulated sugar and eggnog and beat until well combined.
 Add the bourbon (or vanilla), and 1 1/2 teaspoons of freshly grated nutmeg. (you can also use bourbon or rum extract)

 Beat on low speed until combined and smooth.